What lens should I buy?

 Sometimes the issue of compatibility is quite apparent.
 When you look at the back of a proprietary teleconverter if the rear elements appear too pronounced for the lens then probably using it on your camera will not be a great idea.

 If you are shooting handheld and or forgot your tripod in the car and are using a long zoom lens already, something like the 80-200 f/2.8 AF-D, which does not have image stabilization built-in, you are asking for trouble.

 Related Post: Wide vs Narrow Aperture (with Example Images)

 Not only the maximum aperture goes for a toss, but because now the effective focal length has become very long you have to be extra careful about the shutter speed that you use.
 The inverse of shutter speed (the standard hand-holding) rule still applies here.
 Only now your lower margin is actually higher than before.

 Another thing to consider is the weight factor.
-A teleconverter is a very complicated piece of technology which includes glass elements, electronic connectors, lens mount and so on.
+A teleconverter is a very complicated piece of technology that includes glass elements, electronic connectors, lens mount, and so on.
 It is a mini lens and thus is not lightweight.
 A teleconverter like the Nikon AF-S TC-14E III weighs about 340 grams.

 So, if you are already holding a heavy camera (say the D5) and a large lens such as the 200-400mm adding another 340 grams to the whole package will be imprudent.
 But then it all depends on the kind of photographer you are and the kind of work that you do.